Indoor tanning: Age and indoor tanning

-The age at which someone begins indoor tanning has a known impact on the later risk of developing cancers.
+The age at which someone begins indoor tanning has a known impact on the future risk of developing cancers.
 A 2012 analysis of epidemiological studies found a 20% increase in the risk of melanoma (a relative risk of 1.20) among those who had ever used a tanning device compared to those who had not, and a 59% percent increase (a relative risk of 1.59) among those who had used one before age 35.
 Additionally, a 2014 systematic review and meta-analysis found that indoor tanners had a 16 percent increased risk of developing melanoma, which increased to 23 percent for North Americans.
 For those who started tanning indoors before age 25, their risk further increased to 35% compared to those who began after age 25.

 Young people

 Children and adolescents who use tanning beds are at greater risk because of biological vulnerability to UV radiation.
-Epidemiological studies have shown that exposure to artificial tanning increases the risk of malignant melanoma and that the longer the exposure, the greater the risk, particularly in individuals exposed before the age of 30 or who have been sunburned.
+Epidemiological studies have shown that exposure to artificial tanning increases the risk of melanoma and that the longer the exposure, the greater the risk, particularly in individuals exposed before the age of 30 or who have been sunburned.

 One study conducted among college students found that awareness of the risks of tanning beds did not deter the students from using them.
 Teenagers are frequent targets of tanning industry marketing, which includes offers of coupons and placing ads in high-school newspapers.
 Members of the United States House Committee on Energy and Commerce commissioned a "sting" operation in 2012, in which callers posing as a 16-year-old girl who wanted to tan for the first time called 300 tanning salons in the US.
 Staff reportedly failed to follow FDA recommendations, denied the risks of tanning, and offered misleading information about benefits.

 Dependency concern

 Developing a dependence on indoor tanning has been recognized as a psychiatric disorder.
-The disorder is characterized as excessive indoor tanning that causes the subject personal distress; it has been associated with anxiety, eating disorders and smoking.
+The disorder is characterized as excessive indoor tanning that causes the subject personal distress; it has been associated with anxiety, eating disorders, and smoking.
 The media has described the disorder as tanorexia.
 According to the Canadian Pediatric Society, "repeated UVR exposures, and the use of indoor tanning beds specifically, may have important systemic and behavioral consequences, including mood changes, compulsive disorders, pain and physical dependency."
 Researchers at the Yale School of Public Health found evidence of dependence on tanning in a 2017 paper.